Drink Up! Rehydrating Kids During Summer Sports

-The most important part of your child’s sport practice or outdoor play this summer isn’t his batting average or how many goals he scores, but rather how well he stays hydrated.
+The most important part of your child’s sport practice or outdoor play this summer isn’t his batting average or how many goals she scores, but rather how well your child stays hydrated.
 Young kids and teens have special fluid needs that differ from adults, and parents and coaches must take precautions to prevent dehydration.

 “Children in general are at higher risk for becoming a heat casualty compared to adults for several reasons,” says Matthew Beekley, PhD, RD, associate professor of the Exercise Science Program, Department of Kinesiology at the University of Indianapolis.

-First, they have a higher body surface to mass ratio and so absorb heat from the environment more than adults.
+First, they have a higher body surface to mass ratio, so they absorb heat from the environment more than adults.
 Next, they sweat less than adults, resulting in a higher core temperature.
 And finally, they take longer to adjust to the heat compared to adults.

 As kids exercise, their muscles generate heat, raising body temperature.
 When the body gets too hot, it sweats, and evaporating sweat works to cool the body back down.
 When kids don’t replace the water lost through sweating by drinking and rehydrating, the body can overheat.